Fairchild TV

-Fairchild TV or FTV (新時代電視), is a Canadian Cantonese language exempt specialty channel.
+Fairchild TV (FTV) (新時代電視) is a Canadian Cantonese language exempt specialty channel.
 It is owned by Fairchild Group, with Hong Kong broadcaster TVB holding a 20% minority stake.
 Fairchild TV has studios in the Greater Toronto Area (Richmond Hill, Ontario) and Greater Vancouver (inside Aberdeen Centre in Richmond, British Columbia).

-The channel's origins can be traced to the Cantonese broadcasting service, Chinavision Canada was rebranded as Fairchild TV in 1993 when Thomas Fung purchased Chinavision.
+The channel's origins can be traced to the Cantonese broadcasting service Chinavision Canada, which was rebranded as Fairchild TV in 1993 when Thomas Fung purchased Chinavision.